 Crow (Corvus corone)

-In winter these crows can be found in large communal roosts but they are generally solitary, preferring to be alone or in a lifelong pair.
-They are known to be quite sedentary, not venturing far from the nest but they are active, successful hunters often harassing other animals for their kills.
+These crows can be found in large communal roosts in winter, but they are generally solitary, preferring to be alone or in a lifelong pair.
+They are known to be relatively passive, not venturing far from the nest, but they are active, successful hunters often harassing other animals for their kills.

 They mate at around three years old and pair for life.
-Even once the young are fledged and able to leave the nest they are known to stay near their parents and help raise subsequent young.
+Even once the young are fledged and can leave the nest, they are known to stay near their parents and help raise subsequent young.

-Crows are generally not an animal that needs pest control but on occasion, their numbers can be great and they can cause damage to crops and such.
+Crows are generally not animals that need pest control, but on occasion, their numbers can be significant, and they can cause damage to crops and such.